trustedanalytics-ng/platform-wiki/acctaccess_accessing.md

 Enter your password choice (twice) and the name you choose for your organization, select the Terms of Service checkbox, and click **Create account**.
 (It's a good idea to read the Terms of Service.)

 TAP creates a platform  account with your email address as a login name.
-TAP also creates an organization associated with your account, with a default space under the organization (named `default`).
+TAP also creates an organization associated with your account.

 TAP then displays a confirmation screen (shown below).
 Click on the login link in the confirmation screen to log into the platform.
 (Remember to save the login link for future use.)